Download the app to find the best colleges for you

 • Caste Certificate (if applicable)

-Students who want to pursue a legal career have other options besides national-level law exams like CLAT, LSAT India, AILET, AIBE, etc. There are numerous options for a student to apply for admission to a legal programme at an established law school in India.
+Students who want to pursue a legal career have other options besides national-level law exams like CLAT, LSAT India, AILET, AIBE, etc. There are numerous options for a student to apply for law admission 2024 at an established law school in India.
 The following options are available to applicants to law colleges who do not desire to take the national-level law entrance exams:

-State-level Law Entrance Exam - Students may also take state-level entrance tests for law, if they are offered by their state or any other state where they choose to pursue their studies.
-There are many reputed law schools in various states that offer admission to their law programmes based on state-level entrance test scores.
-A few of the popular state-level law entrance exams are: MH CET Law, AP LAWCET, KLEE, and TS LAWCET.
+State-level Law Entrance Exam: Students may also take state-level law entrance exams if they are offered by their state or any other state where they choose to pursue their studies.
+There are certain criteria that students have to fulfil if they want to appear for a state-level test to which he/ she does not belong.
+Many good law schools in various states of India offer admission to their law courses based on state-level entrance exam scores.
+A few of the popular state-level law entrance exams are MH CET Law , AP LAWCET , KLEE , and TS LAWCET .

-A few of the popular university level law entrance exams are: Kalinga Institute of Industrial Technology Entrance Examination (KIITEE), Christ University Law Entrance Test (CULET), Lovely Professional University National Eligibility and Scholarship Test (LPUNEST), etc.
+A few of the popular university-level law entrance exams in India that offer LL.B admission 2024 are KIITEE (Kalinga Institute of Industrial Technology Entrance Examination), CULET (Christ University Law Entrance Test), LPUNEST (Lovely Professional University National Eligibility and Scholarship Test), etc.

-Merit-based Admission - Merit-based law admissions are also available at several prestigious law universities/colleges for students who don't want to take a law entrance exam and instead want to apply based only on their 10+2 grades and credentials.
+Merit-based Admission: Merit-based direct law admission 2024 is also available at several prestigious law schools/ universities for students who don't want to take a law entrance exam and instead want to apply based only on their 10+2 grades and credentials.

 Law Colleges Accepting State-Level Entrance Exams